 My first novel, written as a respite from working on my dissertation, took me five years to write.
 My second novel took seven years to write.
 My third novel took one month.
 What made the difference?
 Fast drafting.
 Fast drafting … Continue reading Fast Drafting My Way to The End or What I Learned from NaNoWri

 Ready.
 Set.
 Go.
 Got my plot.
 Got my characters.
 Got my GMC outline.
 Got my alarm set.
 Everything appears ready for me to dive in and write my first 2000 words (Technically you need to write 1533 a day, but I aim for 2000 words a day – that way I get ahead a bit for the days I can’t write for some reason or other.)
 Problem is I also have a dentist appointment, a sister visiting from Scotland, the last broccoli and chard to harvest from the garden, and pizza night with the whole family.
 Not to mention constant … Continue reading NaNoWri starts Tomorrow and I Can’t Wait.

 NaNoWri or National Novel Writing Month starts on Tuesday.
 This will be my third year participating.
 I don’t know why, but somehow tracking words and trying to attain the 50,000 word challenge in 30 days just gets my blood flowing and the creative juices oozing.
-So I am getting set for the race to the … More Why NaNoWri fires me up to write faster
+So I am getting set for the race to the finish.
+NOTE: If you don’t know what NaNoWriMo is here’s a brief overview.
+NaNoWriMo stands for National Novel Writing Month.
+A small group of friends in California got together and challenged each other to write a book in a month and an idea was born. … Continue reading Why NaNoWri fires me up to write faster